Client: Skilltransfers

 Tools: Miro, gSheet, whiteboard, Trello.

-I remote-interviewed two customers, read studies on current state of e-learning, blended learning and personal development market, and sought statistics regarding our target customers.
+I remote-interviewed existing customers and potential users, read studies on the current state of e-learning, blended learning, and personal development market, and sought statistics regarding our target customers.
 Every step was continuously communicated with the team.

 Results: Target Profiles, Competitive Analysis, Jobs to be Done, User Personas.